DENG-MIT/Arrhenius.jl/README.md

 You can start from the example of pyrolysis of JP10 (an aviation fuel power the flight) under the folder of `example`.
 It will guide you on how to implement the governing equations with a couple of lines of code.

-> Currently, the package relies on `Cantera` and `ReacTorch` for interpreting the reaction mechanism.
+> Currently, the package relies on [`Cantera`](https://github.com/Cantera/cantera) and [`ReacTorch`](https://github.com/DENG-MIT/reactorch) for interpreting the reaction mechanism.
 If you want to have a try, you don't need to install Cantera and ReacTorch, since there are already some pre-compiled reaction mechanisms under the folder of `python`.
-Otherwise, you can install Cantera and ReacTorch to compile it using the python script `interpreter.py` under the folder of `python`.
+Otherwise, you can install [`Cantera`](https://github.com/Cantera/cantera) and [`ReacTorch`](https://github.com/DENG-MIT/reactorch) to compile it using the python script `interpreter.py` under the folder of `mechanism`.
 You can also ask for help in the discussion forum and our developers can compile the model for you.

 ## Validation with Cantera